ramigs/ramigs.dev/src/site/posts/2023-12-06-manage-yarn-via-nvm.md

   - nvm
 ---

-TIL that it's possible to manage via `nvm`. not only `node` versions, but also `yarn` versions.
+TIL that it's possible to manage via `nvm`, not only `node` versions, but also `yarn` versions.

 The advantage of doing so (instead of one single installation via `brew`, for